otahontas/archiver/documentation/testingandperformance.md

 # Testing and program performance

-Program contains class for testing purposes, which can be run by giving -p flag to program without other parameters.
+Program can be launched with testing mode enabled by giving it -p flag and no other parameters.
 Test includes running both algorithms against different type of files with filesize from 10 kB to 10 mB.
 Output was following when run with 2,8 Ghz i7 Macbook Pro 2017:

 ```
 ====== RUNNING TESTS FOR FILE: testfiles/smalltestwithtext ======